4alpha/assignment-2019/Shripad/Bootstrap_Project/README.md

 # What is asked to do...
 --------------------------------------------------------------------------------
-## Now Before implementing anything, following points were asked to read
+## Before implementing anything, following points were asked to read
 --------------------------------------------------------------------------------
 ### 4 Main topics from Web API :
 --------------------------------------------------------------------------------